camunda/camunda-docs/docs/components/modeler/bpmn/none-events/none-events.md

 ## Intermediate none events (throwing)

 Intermediate none events can be used to indicate some state achieved in the process.
-They are especially useful for monitoring to understand how the process is doing, for example, as milestones or KPIs.
+They are especially useful for monitoring to understand how the process is doing, for example, as milestones or key performance indicators (KPIs).

 The engine itself doesn't do anything in the event, it just passes through it.

 ## Variable mappings

 Start and intermediate none events can have [variable output mappings](../../../../components/concepts/variables.md#output-mappings).
 End events do not support this.

-For start events this is often used to initialize process variables.
+For start events, this is often used to initialize process variables.

 ## Additional resources